lfn3/personal-site/content/post/a-gentle-introduction-to-assembly-with-rust.md

 The version I've cooked up looks like [this](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=669b4155a1d818cc5c73b117b9454d48).
 This is probably the "fanciest" possible version of this, since we're using as many features of the asm macro as possible:

-  * we're letting the rust compiler pick the register we use, and then writing it in using the [`format` string behaviour](https://github.com/Amanieu/rfcs/blob/inline-asm/text/0000-inline-asm.md#inputs-and-outputs) of the `asm` macro.
+ - we're letting the rust compiler pick the register we use, and then writing it in using the [`format` string behaviour](https://github.com/Amanieu/rfcs/blob/inline-asm/text/0000-inline-asm.md#inputs-and-outputs) of the `asm` macro.
-  * we're also using [`inlateout`](https://github.com/Amanieu/rfcs/blob/inline-asm/text/0000-inline-asm.md#late-output-operands) to
+ - we're also using [`inlateout`](https://github.com/Amanieu/rfcs/blob/inline-asm/text/0000-inline-asm.md#late-output-operands) to
    hint that we can just use a single register.

 This seems like a reasonable point at which to break.
 We've covered a reasonable chunk of the instruction set in x64 assembly, and seen examples of most of the classes of instructions.
+There's tons more we can explore, like:

+ - How do loops work?
-There's tons more we can explore: stuff like how do loops work, and what happens when we use values that don't just fit in registers.
+ - What happens when we use values that don't just fit in registers?
+ - How do we make a syscall?

 Hopefully the resources I've linked to from here are sufficent for you to continue digging in if you want, and maybe I'll manage to follow this up.

 [^1]: This is one of the things that I find most confusing about assembly.
 There's (at least) two different major kinds of
-	  syntax, and the are _only_ different in syntax.
+	  syntax, and they are _only_ different in syntax.
 So the instructions are the same (`add`, `mov` etc), but they take their arguments in different order.
 And the AT&T style assembly also has a pile of random symbols in it.
 	  Since rusts `asm` defaults to taking intel style assembly, we're going to stick to that.
 If you do start googling stuff, it's a roll of the dice as to which kind of assembly you'll get.
 AT&T has a lot of `%` symbols in it, so that's usually